sinankeskin/ember-oauther/README.md

 }
 ```

-Also if you are using ember-simple-auth addon there is a complementary addon for called [ember-simple-auth-oauther](https://github.com/sinankeskin/ember-simple-auth-oauther).
+Also if you are using ember-simple-auth addon there is a complementary addon called [ember-simple-auth-oauther](https://github.com/sinankeskin/ember-simple-auth-oauther).

 It has 3 authenticators.